What is CLASP?

 Through a consolidation hub in China, CLASP enables buyers to make large or small orders of mixed products and sizes, delivering mobility devices that best suit users’ individual needs faster and more efficiently.

-CLASP stocks and is ready-to-ship a range of wheelchairs, postural support devices, walking aids, cushions, parts kits, and more from suppliers including Diversability Development Organization (DDO), INTCO, Motivation, UCP Wheels, and Whirlwind.
+CLASP stocks and is ready-to-ship a range of wheelchairs, postural support devices, walking aids, cushions, parts kits, and more from suppliers including Diversability Development Organization (DDO), INTCO, Jarik Medical, Momentum Wheels for Humanity, Motivation and RoughRider America.
 All wheelchair products come with a standard set of promotion and support materials that provide details of the product’s performance specifications, plus instructions on the proper use and care of the product.

 Ready to Ship